US angers Afghans with 'offensive' leaflet drop

 It is not the first time US forces have caused offense in Afghanistan where they have spent the past 16 years waging war against the Taliban.

-In 2012 US troops set fire to copies of the Koran, sparking days of protests in which about 40 people died.
+In 2012 US troops set fire to copies of the Quran, sparking days of protests in which about 40 people died.